exakat/exakat-docs/Reference/Rules/Exceptions/ForgottenThrown.rst

 Suggestions
 ___________

-* Remove the throw expression
+* Remove the instantiation expression.
-* Add the new to the throw expression
+* Add the throw to the new expression.